pouniq/BloodPressure_Analytics/README.md

 ## Objectives:

-the point of this Analysis is to determined A specific BloodPressure Pill, will work on our subject significently or not.
+the point of this Analysis is to determine if A specific BloodPressure Pill, will work on our subject significently or not.

 - $H_{0}$ : the Pill do not work significently